The International Occupational Health and Safety Management System Standard

 GSRC can help!

-For more information about our ISO 45001 services and how we can support you to transition to the new standard from OHSAS 18001, feel free to contact us.
+For more information about our ISO 45001 services and how we can support you in transitioning to the new standard from OHSAS 18001, feel free to contact us.

 We will also be looking at launching workshop sessions soon, to address: